lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 ## Action rate, hacky solution

 As we said in the previous topic, we keep track of the accumulated time since we received the first update from the server to interpolate the movement.
-Well, that seemed to work as intended... but it wasn't at all.
-There were times where the interpolation ghosts, differed too much from the server, but a lot, it didn't make sense.
+The theory behind this should work, but we found that there were times where the interpolation ghosts differed too way much from the server.
 After a bit of research, we discovered that the problem was with using the [`Time.deltaTime`](https://docs.unity3d.com/ScriptReference/Time-deltaTime.html) that belongs to Unity.
-That amount of time is how much time has passed since the last frame to the current one, that sounds okay but the problem is that the game editor/android build/ios build should be active in the screen, if you change tabs or let the game run in the background the `Time.DeltaTime` stops but the server doesn't and because of that all the operations messes up.
+That amount of time is how much time has passed since the last frame to the current one, that sounds okay but the problem is that the game editor/android build/ios build should be active in the screen, if you change tabs or let the game run in the background the `Time.DeltaTime` stops but the server doesn't and because of that all the operations get messed up.
 In order to solve this, we just change it for Unix time in milliseconds.

 ```csharp
     if (firstTimestamp == 0)